Kotlinlearncs.online LogoJava

 / Version: 2020.9.0

 Create a public class named Course.
 Course should store two pieces of data: a name (as a String?) using the property name and an enrollment (as an Int) using the property enrollment.
-Provide a constructor that allows both fields to be set, with the name first.
-Design your class so that it provides both a setter and a getter for the enrollment but only a getter for the name.
+Provide a constructor that allows both properties to be set, with the name first.
+The name property should be publicly readable but not publicly writable, while enrollment should be both publicly readable and writable.
 Finally, reject negative enrollment values and null names.

 Created By: Geoffrey Challen